Unlocking the Secrets of Spatial Orientation: How Your Body Knows Which Way is Up

 Ever tried walking through your house in the middle of the night without turning on the lights?
 You probably noticed that you moved more cautiously, maybe even stumbling or swaying a bit.
 The darker your room, the more this likely happened.
 This is a classic example of what happens when one of your key balance systems, vision, is suddenly highly unreliable.

-Without visual input, your brain has to lean more heavily on your vestibular system and proprioception to keep you upright and oriented.
+Without visual input, your brain has to lean more heavily on your vestibular and somatosensory systems to keep you upright and oriented.
 Here’s what happens:

 Why Does the Brain Get Confused?